 And for extra credit you can check out some of these inspiring giving quotes.

 Free PDF Download

-If you would like to download (and print off) the 21 Bible verses about giving just click here to download!
+If you would like to download (and print off) the 21 Bible verses about giving, just fill in your information below:

 21 Giving Bible Verses